Does Your Child Have A Learning Disability (or misdiagnoses)?

 My little brother, who is now grown, describes himself as having experienced this same situation.
 He says he learned to read later than most because he simply was not ready.
 By the way, he is of above average intelligence.

-By the way, as a child Albert Einstein was described as a slow learner, and his teacher believed that he would not succeed in any career.
+As a child, Albert Einstein was described as a slow learner, and his teacher believed that he would not succeed in any career.

 One can learn more about this research at this link: Different Learning Styles.

-º You will find that these children seem to follow instructions better when they are looking at you then they do when not able to see your face.
+- You will find that these children seem to follow instructions better when they are looking at you (reading your lips)

 My children say they thought I was ignoring them when they said Mom.
 The truth was, I did not hear the M…I only heard short vowel o.

 Many children with hearing problems often compensate by becoming good listeners, and good at reading faces.